West Georgia visits Wilkinson and No. 25 Georgia - WTOP News

 Athens, Georgia; Monday, 2 p.m.
 EST

-BOTTOM LINE: No. 25 Georgia faces West Georgia after Jeremiah Wilkinson scored 26 points in Georgia’s 112-82 victory over the Western Carolina Catamounts.
+BOTTOM LINE: No. 25 Georgia hosts West Georgia after Jeremiah Wilkinson scored 26 points in Georgia’s 112-82 victory against the Western Carolina Catamounts.

-The Bulldogs are 7-0 in home games.
+The Bulldogs are 7-0 on their home court.
 Georgia averages 99.5 points and has outscored opponents by 27.9 points per game.

-The Wolves are 2-3 on the road.
-West Georgia ranks third in the ASUN with 35.5 rebounds per game led by Shelton Williams-Dryden averaging 8.9.
+The Wolves are 2-3 in road games.
+West Georgia averages 11.5 turnovers per game and is 3-1 when committing fewer turnovers than opponents.

-Georgia averages 9.5 made 3-pointers per game, 2.0 more made shots than the 7.5 per game West Georgia gives up.
-West Georgia has shot at a 43.6% rate from the field this season, 4.1 percentage points above the 39.5% shooting opponents of Georgia have averaged.
+Georgia scores 99.5 points, 20.9 more per game than the 78.6 West Georgia gives up.
+West Georgia averages 7.6 made 3-pointers per game this season, 0.1 more makes per game than Georgia gives up.

-TOP PERFORMERS: Wilkinson is averaging 17.9 points and 2.1 steals for the Bulldogs.
-Blue Cain is averaging 15.7 points, 5.9 rebounds and 1.9 steals over the last 10 games.
+TOP PERFORMERS: Wilkinson is shooting 47.3% and averaging 17.9 points for the Bulldogs.
+Marcus Millender is averaging 1.7 made 3-pointers over the last 10 games.

-Williams-Dryden is scoring 17.0 points per game with 8.9 rebounds and 1.4 assists for the Wolves.
-Josh Smith is averaging 17.4 points over the past 10 games.
+Shelton Williams-Dryden is averaging 17 points and 8.9 rebounds for the Wolves.
+Josh Smith is averaging 17.4 points over the last 10 games.

 LAST 10 GAMES: Bulldogs: 9-1, averaging 99.1 points, 41.6 rebounds, 17.6 assists, 10.1 steals and 8.1 blocks per game while shooting 49.5% from the field.
 Their opponents have averaged 72.9 points per game.